 1)Monitor Your Child’s School Work

 Go through your child’s current school work to see if there are areas that your child needs help in.
-For example, does he have trouble understanding a math concept or is a subject challenging due to a lack of understanding or lack of knowledge?
+For example, does he have trouble understanding a math concept, or is a subject challenging due to a lack of understanding or lack of knowledge?

 How will this help with exam prep?
-If your child generally performs well in his daily school work, prepping for exam is a matter of revision.
+If your child generally performs well in his daily school work, prepping for an exam is a matter of revision.
 However, if he/she has trouble performing the daily work, there might be other factors at play.
 Here are some questions to ask: